Growth of hexagonal BN crystals by traveling-solvent floating zone: Crystal growth methodology

 Pure B crystals for use as feed rods in h-BN growths were produced using the standard floating-zone method.
 Amorphous B powder (Thermo Scientific, 98\%) was pressed into rods using a clean rubber balloon (3 or 5 mm diameter) and a cold isostatic press pressurized to 3450 bar.
 The pressed B rods were sintered under a low Ar flow at 1400 \textdegree C for 24 hours prior to growth.
 The B crystals were grown under a 1 bar Ar atmosphere (Airgas, 99.999\%) with a flow rate of 0.5 L/min.
 The crystal growth rate was 7.5 mm/h and a variable feed rate of 5 – 10 mm/h was used to control the crystal diameter.
 The lasers were tilted at $\phi$ = 4\textdegree, which helped to stabilize the growth.

 In all PARADIM TSFZ h-BN growths, \textit{v}$_{grow}$ was set to 0.1 mm/h and \textit{v}$_{feed}$ was set to 0.1 – 0.4 mm/h depending on the ratio between the feed and seed rod diameters and the composition of the feed rod.
 In LPG growths, \textit{v}$_{grow}$ was set to 0.1 mm/h.
 The feed rod was not moved during LPG growth because the diameter of the seed rod was substantially smaller than that of the feed.
-For the UCSB growths, \textit{v}$_{grow}$ = \textit{v}$_{feed}$ = 0.4 mm/h was used since this was the slowest speed achievable by the translation system.
-In both PARADIM and UCSB growths, seed rotation rates were between 4 – 8 rpm and feed rotation rates were between 8 – 15 rpm, depending on the status of the growth in progress.
+For the growths at UCSB it was not possible to use the same \textit{v}$_{grow}$ = 0.1 mm/h because the slowest translation speed achievable with the high-pressure compatible drives is 0.4 mm/h.
+As a result, the high-pressure growth (sample \textbf{3}) utilized \textit{v}$_{grow}$ = \textit{v}$_{feed}$ = 0.4 mm/h .

+In the TSFZ growths at PARADIM and UCSB, the seed rotation rate was 8 rpm and the feed rotation rate was typically 9 rpm.
+Over the course of growths with a h-BN feed the interface between the feed rod and flux occasionally deteriorated due to uneven dissolution of the feed.
+A faster feed rotation rate of 15 rpm was then briefly employed ($\approx$ 1 h) until the interface quality improved.
+For the LPG growths at PARADIM the rotation rates were as follows: sample \textbf{6} used a feed rotation rate of 6 rpm and a seed rotation rate of 8 rpm.
+Sample \textbf{10} used a feed rotation of 4 rpm and a seed rotation rate of 12 rpm.